1. Make firm policies.

 The IRS requires receipts and other documentation for business expenses.
 Make sure your employees know exactly what they need in order to claim an expense for reimbursement, and give them a simple system to submit those expenses.
 Keeping the documentation process easy for employees will make it easier on your HR department and increase compliance with IRS rules.

-3. Try to keep expenses separate from payroll.
+3. Keep expenses separate from payroll.

 Tacking a reimbursement onto an employee’s paycheck may seem simple, but that money can then incur payroll taxes and force the employee to declare the reimbursement as income.
 To avoid these taxes, employers should work to correctly set up a non-taxed reimbursement code for processing their payroll and reimbursements separately.
 Along with avoiding unnecessary taxes, separate accounting also helps make auditing employee expenses much simpler.